14 West Street

-Matt is married to Martha and they have four children and a black lab.
+Matt is married to Martha and they have four children and a rescue dog.
 When not involved in ministry or transporting his children to their various activities all around the area, Matt enjoys playing music, singing, carpentry, working on his house, and playing basketball.

 Rev. Kristen Provost Switzer

 (Pronuns: she/ her/ hers)

 Minister of Youth and Mission

 Rev. Kristen Provost Switzer is proud to call herself a native of Newtown, Connecticut.
 She grew up in Sandy Hook and graduated from Newtown High School.
 She holds a Bachelor of Science in Psychology from Northeastern University, a Certificate of Professional Ministry from Hartford Seminary, and a Master of Divinity from Yale Divinity School, where she completed a Fellowship in Youth Ministry.
 She is currently a candidate for Doctor of Ministry at Hartford Seminary where she is studying the intersection of empathy, social justice engagement and congregational vitality.
 She has worked with youth as Youth Group Advisor at Monroe Congregational Church, Youth Minister of Spring Glen Church, UCC and as Designated Pastor of Prospect Congregational Church, UCC.
 She was ordained to the United Church of Christ in 2015, while serving at the Prospect Congregational Church, UCC in Prospect, Connecticut.